awsdocs/aws-systems-manager-user-guide/doc_source/security-hub-integration.md

    A pane opens on the right side of the screen with more details about the resource, the issue discovered, and a recommended remediation\.
 **Important**
-At this time, Security Hub reports the resource type of all managed instances as `EC2 instance`\.
+At this time, Security Hub reports the resource type of all managed instances as `AwsEc2Instance`\.
 This includes on\-premises servers and virtual machines \(VMs\) that you have registered for use with Systems Manager\.

 **Related content**
 + [Findings](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings.html) in the *AWS Security Hub User Guide*